Agreement Cover

 What are the separation requirements for an Agreement?

 To obtain a divorce, you must live separate and apart for one year or have grounds for divorce.
-The grounds for divorce are adultery, drug/alcohol abuse, or physical cruelty.
+The grounds for divorce are adultery, drug and/or alcohol abuse, or physical cruelty.

 You can still address all the other issues if your separation is less than one year, or if you do not have a valid ground for divorce.
-However, you must live in separate homes and have lived separately before filing the paperwork with the court.
+However, you must live in separate homes before filing the paperwork with the court.

 What if we are not married and have children?